Full of delicious nutrients, veggies and fresh herbs, I adore curries. They are my go-to weeknight dinner.

-I rarely use curry pastes opting to create my own, but in Thai curries they nearly always start with a paste.
-Here I used a really good quality shop brought paste and added a few extras.
+I rarely use curry pastes, opting to create my own, but in Thai curries they nearly always start with a paste.
+Here I used a really good quality shop-bought paste and added a few extras.

-Feel free to add on any veggies you fancy and serve it with a big bowl of wholegrain rice or Quinoa.
+Feel free to add in any veggies you fancy and serve it with a big bowl of wholegrain rice or quinoa.

 750g baby potatoes halved